psrc/urbansim/psrc_parcel/data_preparation/README.txt

 2. Run the employment location choice model with the estimated coefficients in order to assign buildings to the remaining jobs.
   - Use: python opus_core/tools/start_run.py -c psrc_parcel.data_preparation.config_jobs
+    (update 'cache_directory_root' and 'existing_cache_to_copy' to your local environment)

 3. Copy the resulting 'jobs' table to your cache directory (replace the existing one).

-4. Export the 'jobs' table to the database.
-  - Use: opus_core/tools/do_export_cache_to_mysql_database.py -c your_cache_directory/year -t jobs -d database_name.

 VII.
 Post-process
+****
-After all the preceding processes are done, computed attributes (e.g. zone_id in households) should be delete from datasets such that they won't be treated as primary attributes and will be computed when needed. parcel_id, zone_id in households, possibly households_for_estimaiton parcel_id, zone_id in jobs and jobs_for_estimation zone_id in buildings
+After all the preceding steps are done, attributes that define higher-level geography should be deleted from datasets in the baseyear cache directory in order not to be treated as primary attributes, and thus being re-computed from lower-level geography.
+These are:
+parcel_id, zone_id in households, possibly households_for_estimation (will be re-computed from building_id)
+parcel_id, zone_id in jobs and jobs_for_estimation (will be re-computed from building_id)
+zone_id in buildings (will be re-computed from parcel_id)

+VIII.
+Exporting resulting tables to database
+****
+Export the following tables from your baseyear cache to the database: 'households', 'buildings', 'jobs'
+  - For each table use:
+    python opus_core/tools/do_export_cache_to_mysql_database.py -c your_cache_directory/year -t table_name -d database_name